AnalyzePlatypus/aws-sms-blast/readme.md

 See the [official SNS docs](https://docs.aws.amazon.com/sns/latest/dg/sms_publish-to-phone.html).

+> If your template text is too long, the process will refuse to continue.

+### Sending

+If all validations pass, you'll be presented with the estimated cost of sending in USD, and a time estimate.
+You'll be prompted to confirm that yu really want to send.

+If you confirm, the script will spawn a bunch of workers and will submit your messages to Amazon SNS.
+Messages typically arrive within seconds.

+You'll be shown a true progress bar with live ETA while your messages are being submitted.

+That's all, folks!

 ### Appendix

 #### Why multithreading?

-SNS text messaging does not support bulk sending.
+Amazon SNS text messaging does not support bulk sending.
 This means that a separate API call must be made for every message.
 So 1000 recipients = 1000 API calls.

 Additionally, SNS imposes a 100 requests/second limit.